Canadas

 The Canadas is the collective name for the provinces of Lower Canada and Upper Canada, two historical British colonies in present-day Canada.
 The two colonies were formed in 1791, when the British Parliament passed the Constitutional Act, splitting the colonial Province of Quebec into two separate colonies.
 The Ottawa River formed the border between Lower and Upper Canada.

 The Canadas were merged into a single entity in 1841, shortly after Lord Durham published his Report on the Affairs of British North America.
 His report held several recommendations, most notably union of the Canadas.
-Acting on his recommendation, the British Parliament passed the Act of Union 1840.
-The Act went into effect in 1841, uniting the Canadas into the Province of Canada.
+Acting on his recommendation, the British Parliament passed the Act of Union 1840, which went into effect in 1841, uniting the Canadas into the Province of Canada.

-The terms "Lower" and "Upper" refer to the colony's position relative to the headwaters of the St. Lawrence River.
+The terms Lower and Upper refer to the colony's position relative to the headwaters of the St. Lawrence River.